guillevazquez8/ProfileMatcher/README.md

 This is a profile matcher for video games.

 ## API Configuration
 It runs with Python 3.12.
-Install a venv, install requirements.txt, and then configure your database user, pw, and database name, in the config file in `config/config.py`.
+Install a venv, then requirements.txt, and configure your database user, pw, and database name, in the config file in `config/config.py`.

 ## How to run it
 To start the API, just write `flask --app run run` in the terminal from inside the project.